UBCSailbot/docs/docs/current/sailbot_workspace/setup.md

 # Setup Instructions

-This workspace can be run on Windows, Linux, or macOS, but is the easiest to set up and performs the best on [Ubuntu](https://ubuntu.com/){target=_blank} and [its derivatives](https://distrowatch.com/search.php?basedon=Ubuntu){target=_blank}.
+Sailbot Workspace can be run on Windows, Linux, or macOS, but is the easiest to set up and performs the best on [Ubuntu](https://ubuntu.com/){target=_blank} and [its derivatives](https://distrowatch.com/search.php?basedon=Ubuntu){target=_blank}.
+The workspace may not perform well on Windows computers with 8GB of memory or less;
+in this case, please check out our recommendations in the [Performance Issues](./workflow.md#performance-issues){target=_blank}
+section.

+Throughout this documentation, there are references to running VS Code commands, tasks, and launch configurations.
+Expand the box below to learn how to do so:

+??? note "Running VS Code commands, tasks, and launch configurations"

+    > For keyboard shortcuts on MacOS, substitute ++ctrl++ with ++cmd++

+    VS Code commands can be run in the Command Palette.
+    Open the Command Palette from the `View` menu or with ++ctrl+shift+p++.

+    Tasks can be run using the `Tasks: Run Task` VS Code command.
+Build tasks can be run with ++ctrl+shift+b++.

+    Launch configurations can be run from the [Run and Debug view](https://code.visualstudio.com/docs/editor/debugging#_run-and-debug-view){target=_blank}.

+    You can also run VS Code commands, tasks, launch configurations, and much more by typing their prefixes into an empty Command Palette.
+Open an empty Command Palette with ++ctrl+p++.
+    See the list below for some prefixes and their functions.
+    For prefixes that are words, you will have to append a space to them to bring up their functions.

+    - Nothing: files
+    - `>`: VS Code commands
+    - `task`: tasks
+    - `debug`: launch configurations
+    - `?`: list all prefixes and their functions

-## 1. Set up prerequisites
+## 1. Setup prerequisites

 ### Docker